singhsupriya2819/anonos/DeployDoc.md

 22. Once the Stack creation is complete, click on **Outputs** section, and review the URLs

-     a.
-DataEmbassy
+     a.DataEmbassy

        This URL would take you to DataEmbassy Portal URL.

-     b.
-GettingStartedDocumentation
+     b.GettingStartedDocumentation

        Using this URL, you will be redirected to Anonos DataEmbassy Documentation page

-     c.
-IPAddress
+     c.IPAddress

        This is Elastic IP Address.
 This must be mapped with Wildcard DNS entry.

        ![image.](Media/img-12.png)